rotemyohanan/time-machine/Groovy/readFile.md

 -----------------
     String fileContents = new File('/path/to/file').getText('UTF-8')

-The new File() is relative to the current position.
+    new File() // is relative to the current position.

 The absolute path is related to the ClassLoader() definition or to the full path of the file in the local file system.